hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 Right now, goods that can move freely within the UK can move across the EU freely too.
 This will change after the end of the transition period on 31 December 2020.
 Then, those goods will be subject to duties and other charges when they enter the EU, or enter the UK from the EU.

-From 2021, if UK traders want to defer paying these duties and other charges, they can move the goods under Common Transit Convention.
+From 2021, if UK traders want to defer paying these duties and other charges, they can move the goods under the Common Transit Convention.
 This will allow traders to move goods across a number of countries, without having to pay import duties every time they cross a border.
 They will only have to complete the paperwork and pay any duties they owe, once they reach their destination country.

-### When to use the CTC API

-Traders who make a significant number of transit declarations may prefer to use the CTC API.
-It will  allow up to 999 items in a declaration as opposed to 99 items through the web portal.
-It also means large scale traders can create bespoke software solutions.

-The API will allow traders to:
-- send Arrival Notifications to the Office of Destination
+The API will allow traders to send and received Arrival Notifications and Dperature Notifications to offices of departure and destination.
-- send Departure Notifications to the Office of Departure

-### Why we are creating a new CTC API
+### Why we are creating a new CTC Traders API

 Common Transit will be a key procedure for moving goods between the United Kingdom and Europe.
 This will mean that declaration volumes will increase significantly.
-In order to make sure we provide a reliable and fast service we are introducing the new CTC API to replace the current XML channel API.
+In order to make sure we provide a reliable and fast service we are introducing the new CTC Traders API to replace the current XML channel API.

-### Improvements that come with the new CTC API
+### Changes that come with the new CTC Traders API

-Essentially the improvements the CTC API will bring are:
+Essentially the improvements the CTC Traders API will bring are:

-* seamless handling of changes to the NCTS core
+* being ready for  the expected increase in CTC movements
 * removing the EDIFACT wrapper
 * improving security
-* being ready for  the expected increase in CTC movements
 * making it easier to test and maintain with an updated coding language
-* allowing  cloud hosting of our systems
-* monitoring demand and responding any performance issues 24 hours a day
+* creating a more reliable and robust cloud based service